thecreation/gulp-starter-kit/README.md

     ├── /images/            # Non compressed image files ├── /svgs/              # Non compressed svg files ├── /favicons/          # Favicon image
+    ├── /helpers/           # Handlebars helpers
-    ├── /layouts/           # Handlebars HTML layouts that are based on ├── /partials/          # Handlebars HTML partials that are included / extended └── /html/              # Handlebars HTML files, one per page on the site
+    ├── /layouts/           # Handlebars layouts that are based on ├── /partials/          # Handlebars partials that are included / extended └── /html/              # Handlebars pages, one per page on the site
 ```

 ## License